GuillaumeGomez/rust-fmod/README.md

 rust-fmod [![Build Status](https://api.travis-ci.org/GuillaumeGomez/rust-fmod.png?branch=master)](https://travis-ci.org/GuillaumeGomez/rust-fmod)
 =========

-This is a rust binding for FMOD, the library developped by FIRELIGHT TECHNOLOGIES.
+This is a rust binding for __FMOD__, the library developped by FIRELIGHT TECHNOLOGIES.

-FMOD website : www.fmod.org
+__FMOD__ website : www.fmod.org

 ##Installation

-You must install on your computer the FMOD library which is used for the binding.
+You must install on your computer the __FMOD__ library which is used for the binding.

 To build it, please use :